AdityaCoppisetti/keylouder/README.md

 <img width="1239" height="603" alt="image" src="https://github.com/user-attachments/assets/ce1a40d2-fb84-4c78-a46a-d00a364ecfa0" />

-im super duper excited to build this project when i get the funding for it. you can find all the resources i used
+im super duper excited to build this project when i get the funding for it. you can find all the resources i used in the journal.md in this repo